Learn more about reduced rate ketamine couple therapy packages

 • You’ve been with your partner for a while now.
 You aren’t fighting, but something doesn’t feel right.
 You want the spark of your past relationship back.

 • You and your partner have started asking one another if you even want to remain together.
-You’ve spent a long time in this relationship and don’t want to just throw up your hands and give up.
 Basically you’re wondering, “Should we stay or should we go?”
 Stay or go?

-• Ever since you’ve had kids your intimate relationship has felt distant.
+• Ever since kids your intimate relationship has felt distant.
 You want to reconnect and strengthen what you have.

 Now, it’s spilling over!

-It seems like your relationship problems are now spilling over into other parts of your life as well.
+It seems like your relationship problems are impacting other parts of your life as well.
 You can’t concentrate at work.
 You are more irritable with your toddlers or your older kids tell you that you’re “spaced out.”
-Home used to feel like a safe place--now you actually avoid coming home.
+Home used to feel like a safe place.
 You’ve even started losing sleep because sometimes you’re sleeping on the sofa.
 It seems when you hang out with friends, all you do is complain about your partner and then that brings on the guilt.
 You just want to feel love and connection with your partner again.

 You want to feel safe and secure in your relationship.